solburn/solburn/README.md

 # SolBurn
 Source code for the site https://solburn.app

-Solburn is a web-based platform designed to conveniently and securely burn junk tokens and non-fungible tokens (NFTs) on the Solana blockchain
+Solburn is a web-based platform designed to conveniently and securely burn junk tokens and non-fungible tokens (NFTs) on the Solana blockchain.

 **Our site:**: https://solburn.app
 **Twitter**: https://solburn.app